Illustrated topographic map of Koshi Province — 14 districts from the snow-capped Himalayas to the Terai plains

 How to Get Here

-• By Air: Biratnagar Airport (BIR) — daily flights from Kathmandu (35 min).
-Nepal's largest domestic terminal under construction.
+• By Air: Daily flights from Kathmandu (35 min)

-• 🚂 By Rail: Cross into India at Jogbani and connect to Indian Railways network via Katihar Junction.
+• By Rail: Cross at Jogbani, connect to Indian Railways

 Within Nepal